Charlesomondi-dot/Jack-Restaurant/README.md

 **Ready to launch?** Your website is now configured for production deployment on Render.com.
 Push to GitHub and deploy in minutes!

+## Not seeing changes on Render?
+If your live site doesn’t reflect edits:

+1) Make sure code is deployed
+- Commit and push to the branch Render is watching (usually `main`).
+- In Render dashboard → your service → click "Manual Deploy" → "Clear build cache & deploy".

+2) Hard refresh the browser
+- Desktop: Ctrl+F5 (Windows) or Cmd+Shift+R (Mac).
+- Mobile: close tab, clear site data, reopen.

+3) Clear/update Service Worker cache
+- DevTools → Application → Service Workers → Unregister.
+- DevTools → Application → Clear storage → Clear site data.
+- Reload the page.

+4) Asset cache-busting
+- We append `?v=YYYYMMDD` to CSS/JS in `index.html`.
+- Server sends short cache headers; new deploys should appear within minutes.

+If issues continue, confirm your Render service points to the correct repo/branch and that auto-deploys are enabled.

 ## SEO Notes

 The site includes SEO best practices: